 This post contains compensated links.

-We first heard about Goblin Valley in our Utah Lonely Planet and we thought it sounded kind of fun, but then another family we were hiking with in Zion National Park with kids said it was one of the most fun places he’d ever been.
-After getting a third recommendation on Instagram, we knew we had to add it to the list.
+Then, quite randomly, we were hiking with another family in Zion National Park with kids and they said Goblin Valley was one of the most fun places he’d ever been.
+After getting a third recommendation for Goblin Valley on our Instagram feed, we knew we had to visit Goblin Valley with our kids.

-At this stage of the Utah road trip with kids, we had been hiking for 15 days straight and our kids deserved something just for them, so we decided to take them to Goblin Valley.
+At this stage of our Utah road trip with kids, we had been hiking for 15 days straight and our kids deserved something just for them, so we decided to take them to Goblin Valley.

 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.

-These rocks have small tunnels for kids to climb through, hills to run up and over, rocks to climb up, etc. If your kids love running around getting dirty in the outdoors, they’ll go nuts over this place.
+If your kids love running around getting dirty in the outdoors, they’ll go nuts over Goblin Valley State Park.

 Goblin Valley Hiking Stats